Conduct a Free Washington Warrant Search (Resource)

 Source: King County Superior Court Clerk’s Office6

-The Pierce County Sheriff’s Office – is responsible for service of warrants in the county.
+The Pierce County Sheriff’s Office – is responsible for service of warrants in the county, and anyone can freely look up wanted individuals in Pierce County.

 Pierce County Sheriff’s Office